A Writer’s Journey: Getting it Sorted – Doing Research for Fiction and Non-fiction

 Date and time: 8th April 2017 - 9th April 2017 All Day

-The focus of our A Writer’s Journey program for 2017 is non-fiction, and we will be running workshops that focus on the challenges and rewards of a variety of non-fiction formats.
+In 2017 our A Writer’s Journey program will cover both fiction and non-fiction, so we will be running workshops that focus on the challenges and rewards of a variety of writing formats.
 All workshops will be presented by leading journalists and writers.

 A Writer’s Journey: Getting it Sorted – Doing Research for Fiction and Non-fiction with Peter Timms